 Scores more than 14 in the ADHD Self-Assessment Test might indicate the diagnosis.

-For proper ADHD assessment and psychometric testing, contact our specialists at CHMC:
+For proper ADHD assessment and psychometric testing in Dubai, contact our specialists at CHMC:

 Call CHMC